Skip to main content

 1. In the Spot console, go to Eco and select Google Cloud > Log in to your Google Cloud account.
 After you sign in to Google Cloud, keep that browser tab open, then in the Spot console, click Next.

-2. If you don’t already have projects and datasets for your Cloud billing data, pricing, and recommendations, you can set them up:
+2. If you don't already have projects and datasets for your Cloud billing data, pricing, and recommendations, you can set them up.
+Your recommendations and billing export must be configured in the same Google Cloud project.

 3. Create a service account and grant permissions to your Google Cloud environment: